Qixi Festival

 The Qixi Festival (七夕 (七夕, Qīxī, Seventh Night [of the seventh month])), also known as the Qiqiao Festival (乞巧 (乞巧, Qǐqiǎo, Beseeching craftsmanship)), is a Chinese festival celebrating the annual meeting of Zhinü and Niulang in Chinese mythology.
-The festival is celebrated on the seventh day of the seventh lunisolar month on the Chinese lunisolar calendar.
+The festival is celebrated on the seventh day of the seventh month on the Chinese lunisolar calendar.
+It is also celebrated in Vietnam, where it is known as Thất Tịch, and it is the inspiration for the Tanabata festival in Japan and Chilseok in Korea.

 A celebration of romantic love, the festival is often described as the traditional Chinese equivalent of Valentine's Day.
 The festival is derived from Chinese mythology: people celebrate the romantic legend of two lovers, Zhinü and Niulang, who were the weaver girl and the cowherd, respectively.
 The tale of The Cowherd and the Weaver Girl has been celebrated in the Qixi Festival since the Han dynasty.
 The earliest-known reference to this famous myth dates back to more than 2,600 years ago, which was told in a poem from the Classic of Poetry.

 The festival has variously been called the Double Seventh Festival, the Chinese Valentine's Day, the Night of Sevens, or the Magpie Festival.

 Origin

 The popular tale is a love story between Zhinü (織女, the weaver girl, symbolizing Vega) and Niulang (牛郎, the cowherd, symbolizing Altair).
 Niulang was often abused by his sister-in-law.
 They eventually kicked him out of the house, and gave him nothing but an old cow.
 One day, the old cow suddenly spoke out, telling Niulang that there would be fairies bathing in the spring nearby that night.
 The fairy would stay there if she failed to go back to heaven before morning.
 In accordance with what the old cow said, Niulang saw those beautiful fairies in the spring, and fell in love with one of the beautiful fairies who was the heavenly weaver.
 In order to make her stay, he took her clothes that helped her to go back to heaven; this made her an ordinary earth woman without any power.
-Then they got married and had two children.
+They then got married and had two children.

 The Emperor of Heaven (玉皇大帝, lit.
 'The Jade Emperor') found out about this and was furious, so he sent minions to escort the heavenly weaver back to heaven.
 Niulang was heartbroken.
 The old cow suddenly spoke out again, telling Niulang he could take his skin to make it into a flying coat to chase after them; and Niulang did.
 However, the Queen Mother of the West drew a Silver River (The Milky Way) in the sky and blocked his way.
 Meanwhile, the love between Niulang and the weaver moved the magpie, and so they built a bridge of magpies over the Silver River for them to meet.
 The Emperor of Heaven was also moved by the sight, and allowed this couple to meet on the Magpie Bridge once a year on the seventh day of the seventh lunar month.
 That was the origin of the Qixi Festival.